artman/image-search-exploration/README.md

 image-search-exploration
 ========================

 Exploring infinite scrolling on iOS using Google's depracated image API that allows you to load 8 images at a time.

-Enjoy.
+Uses cocoapods, so open the workspace, not the project.

 Some notes / todo's: